browserengineering/book/book/invalidation.md

 Luckily, the `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array.
-Meanwhile, `get_font` acts as a cache,^[A cache can be itself viewed as a form of idempotence.] so multiple calls return the same font object, and `display_px` just does math, so always returns the same result given the same inputs.
+Meanwhile, `get_font` acts as a cache,^[The presence of a cache is a sure sign that idempotent methods are present.] so multiple calls return the same font object, and `display_px` just does math, so always returns the same result given the same inputs.
 So all of our `layout` methods are now idempotent, and the browser should work correctly again.